treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 ```

 That comprehension is sort of an *identity* comprehension.
-Its only purpose is to loop over the given iterable `csv.reader(csv_file)` and create a list out of it.
+Its only purpose is to loop over the given iterable (`csv.reader(csv_file)`) and create a list out of it.

-But in Python, we have a more special-purposed tool for this task.
+But in Python, we have an more specialized tool for this task: the `list` constructor.
-The `list` constructor will do that for us:
+Python's `list` constructor can do all the looping and list creation work for us:

 ```python
 import csv